Your Cart is Empty

 If it's a new venue launch, don't use all the available space

-When venues launch their new dining and/or open areas, it can be a huge temptation to open up the entire space for guests to explore.
+When venues launch their new dining and/or open areas, it can be a huge temptation to open up the entire space for guests to explore the rooms and outdoor areas.

 For example, a new yacht club that can fit 200 guests at sit-down media launch can fit up to 350 cocktail guests.